Tin-Cheng/Sportradar_ScoreBoard/README.md

 This is a simple implementation for a coding exercise.
 Users of this library can create Teams, Matches, and add them to a live Scoreboard.
+Users can then collect a summary of live matches, order by total score and most recently started match.

 ## Tech Stack
 - .NET 7